Home

 Sample Excerpt from the Indiana search report for the surname Blackwell.

-( The actual Blackwell report lists about 1000 entries.)
+(The actual Blackwell report lists over 1100 entries.)

 Blackwell, Margaret S. Griffin ML INST 09/05/1908 10 Marion County